taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Iúna: **"Really?
 From where?"**

 Dr. Kauffmann: **"This morning, Los Angelos.
-A police raid started a huge fire that's spread halfway up the coast of California.
+A police raid turned into a huge fire that's spread halfway up the coast of California.
 It's so big it's getting blown over the mountains into Arizona..."**

 Iúna: **"Damn.
 How many dead?"**